MilkyIQ/java-chess/README.md

 # CSA Final Project: Chess

 A weak attempt at learning Java and algorithms surrounding video games and 2D datasets.
+And "AI" i guess.

 ## Dependencies